fearfulsmtry/litany-of-horror/_posts/2025-08-04-aswang-part-i.md

 The air was thick with dust and memory.

-When the van turned off the narrow concrete road and onto the gravel path toward the village, Anna pressed her forehead against the window.
-Acacia and coconut trees leaned in, their shadows sweeping over corrugated tin.
-A jeepney rattled past in the opposite direction, rooster cages strapped to its roof — the kind of sight you only saw on the backroads of the Philippines.
+The van left the concrete road for gravel, trees leaning in as if to watch them pass.
+A jeepney rattled by, rooster cages strapped to its roof — the kind of sight you only saw on Philippine backroads.

-The house had not changed much, but it had sunk.
-The paint faded, the steps uneven, the iron grill on the front window bent slightly at the corner.
+Then the house appeared.
+Sunken.
+Paint faded.
+Steps uneven.

 Biana’s house.
 Her Lola’s house.

 Anna’s chest tightened—not grief exactly, but something with its teeth in grief.
-Beneath her hand, her belly fluttered.
-The baby, almost six months along, stirred as if sensing the shift.
+Beneath her hand, her belly fluttered, the baby stirred, almost six months along.

-Miguel said nothing, just parked and got out to start unloading their bags.
-He moved with quiet precision, efficient as ever.
-They hadn’t spoken much during the last stretch of the drive—part fatigue, part mutual caution.
-The land was older than either of them, and it seemed to be listening.
+Miguel parked in silence, moving with his usual precision.
+The land was older than both of them, and it seemed to be listening.
 At the door stood Tatay Lito, Anna’s uncle.
 He looked smaller than she remembered—leaner, greyer, but still upright.
 He wore a collared shirt tucked into his faded slacks, and a rosary was coiled loosely in his left hand, as natural as breath.

 “Anak,” he said, smiling gently.
 “You came.”